zephyrproject-rtos/zephyr/doc/kernel/usermode/kernelobjects.rst

 debugging why some object was unexpectedly not being tracked.
 This information will be printed if the script is run with the ``--verbose`` flag, or if the build system is invoked with verbose output.

+Dynamic Objects
+***************

+Kernel objects may also be allocated at runtime if :option:`CONFIG_DYNAMIC_OBJECTS` is enabled.
+In this case, the :cpp:func:`k_object_alloc()` API may be used to instantiate an object from the calling thread's resource pool.
+Such allocations may be freed in two
+ways:

+* Supervisor threads may call :cpp:func:`k_object_free()` to force a dynamic object to be released.

+* If an object's references drop to zero (which happens when no threads have permissions on it) the object will be automatically freed.
+User threads may drop their own permission on an object with :cpp:func:`k_object_release()`, and their permissions are automatically cleared when a thread terminates.
+Supervisor threads may additionally revoke references for another thread using :cpp:func:`k_object_access_revoke()`.

+Because permissions are also used for reference counting, it is important for supervisor threads to acquire permissions on objects they are using even though the access control aspects of the permission system are not enforced.

 Implementation Details
 ======================